Part 1: Wait for It...Unit Testing Sever-Side Promises

 Here are our goals for testing this function:

-1. Prevent findAll from hitting the database
+from hitting the database getAllUsers

-2. getAllUsers should return a promise
+should return a promisefindAll

-4. When getAllUsers is successful, it should return a list of users
+is successful, it should return a list of users - When it fails, it should propagate the error

 Goal 1: Here's where we start mocking things.
-To prevent the function from calling the database, we'll need to spyOn it.
-Jasmine creates a fake, blank function which matches its target, so that you have complete control.
-Now user.findAll only does what you tell it to.
-Goal 1 complete.
+To prevent the function from calling the database, we'll need to spyOn

-Notice I've required the user object at this point.
+object at this point.
 You'll almost always need all the same require statements in your tests which you use in your original function.

 var helpers = require( './userHelpers' );